 Sky & Telescope is our favorite (read why here) but they are both great for new (and experienced) backyard astronomers.

-If you're interested in a subscription (which is the cheapest way by far to get them), click on the link below:
+If you're interested in a subscription (which is the cheapest way by far to get them)

 - Sky & Telescope Magazine - Print Edition / Digital Edition (iPad)